bmezaris/L-CAM/README.md

 cd scripts
 sh ResNet50_train_CE.sh
 ~~~
 Before running any of the .sh files, set the img_dir, snapshot_dir and arch parameters inside the .sh file.
-For the *_CE.sh files the arch parameter must be set only with model names with the A character at the end must, for all the other .sh files models without A at the end must be selected.
+For the *_CE.sh files the arch parameter must be set only with model file's names(*/L-CAM/models) with the A character at the end, for all the other .sh files the arch parameter must be set with file's names(*/L-CAM/models) without the A character at the end.
 The produced model will be saved in the snapshots folder.

 ## Evaluation of L-CAM-Fm and L-CAM-Img
 - To evaluate the model, download the pretrained models that are available in this [GoogleDrive](https://drive.google.com/drive/folders/1QiwB3iEobEPnSB9NRSsmDaUAuBMiPdz2?usp=sharing), and place the downloaded folders (VGG16_L_CAM_Img, VGG16_L_CAM_Fm, VGG16_7x7_L_CAM_Img, ResNet50_L_CAM_Fm, ResNet50_L_CAM_Img) in the snapshots folder; otherwise, use your own trained model that is placed in the snapshots folder.